celo-org/governance/CGPs/cgp-0115/Revised Mento reserve: Return a combination of cUSD and CELO.md

 Description
 Below is an overview of the transactions associated with this section.

-1. Transfer 81,633,000 CELO from the Mento Reserve to the Celo Governance contract (Community Fund)
-    - 41,633,000 CELO as part of the on-chain component of this CGP
-    - 40,000,000 CELO directly from Custody (executed by Mento Labs as soon as the proposal passes).

-2. Mint 10,000,000 cUSD to the Celo Governance contract
+1. Mint 10,000,000 cUSD to the Celo Governance contract

-3. Transfer curve LP tokens from the Governance contract to the Mento Reserve
+2. Transfer curve LP tokens from the Governance contract to the Mento Reserve

 ### Risk Considerations

-Returning the CELO and minting an additional 10,000,000 cUSD will decrease the overall Reserve Ratio to approximately 1.9.
-This means each cStable would still be backed by nearly double the value.
-As long as the share of Stablecoin collateral equals or is larger than the outstanding amount of cStables, the new Reserve Ratio should not lead to significant additional risks for cStable users.
+Minting an additional 10,000,000 cUSD will decrease the overall Reserve Ratio to approximately 3.51.
+This means each cStable would still be backed by over triple the value.
+As long as the share of Stablecoin collateral equals or is larger than the outstanding amount of cStables, which is currently the case, the new Reserve Ratio should not lead to significant additional risks for cStable users.

 ##### Useful Links